teomoraitis/MarineTracker/Kafka/README.md

    `producer.py` reads the CSV and sends each row as a JSON message to the Kafka topic.
 It simulates real-time streaming by sleeping between messages based on their timestamp.

 5. **Consumer Script**
-   A Kafka console consumer is available to read and display the messages being published to the topic.
+   A Kafka console consumer is available to read and display the messages being published to the topic.<br>
-   For the project, a "real" Spring Boot Java consumer will be used.
+   For the project, a real Spring Boot Java consumer will be used.

 ## How to Run